xinyee20/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 2. You can now see that his score has been updated on the _Student Information Panel_.

 #### 4.3.3.
-Export participation scores as CSV file: `exportscore`
+Export participation scores as XLSX file: `exportscore`

-You can use this command to export the participation score sheet of a specific tutorial group as a CSV file.
+You can use this command to export the participation score sheet of a specific tutorial group as a XLSX file.

 > ℹ **Note regarding the `exportscore` command:**
-> The participation score sheet will be saved as a CSV file named after the tutorial group.
+> The participation score sheet will be saved as a XLSX file named after the tutorial group.
 > The file will be saved at the same folder as your **Serenity** application.

 **Format:**